caiosoter/DS-Projects/Appliance_Energy_Prediction/README.md

 ## Problem Summary

 The business problem that motivated this project was the need to predict the energy consumption of appliances in low-energy buildings.
 This prediction is crucial to optimize energy use, reduce costs, and contribute to environmental sustainability.
+If you would like to seek to uderstand more about the analysis and the results I encourage you to go through the [Notebook](https://github.com/caiosoter/DS-Projects/blob/main/Appliance_Energy_Prediction/Appliance_energy_prediction.ipynb).

 ## Project Objective